bigcat11262/bigcat11262/README.md

 - 👋 Hi, I’m @sheepalt
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in C, Python and Assembly
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me, twitter:
-- Working on: Cave
+- Working on: Cube

 <!---
 bigcat11262/bigcat11262 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.